 I pined and I pined for this to make top 10.
 The unforgettable guitar riff.
 The legendary video where Kanye goes through the X-Ray machine.
 Kanye talking about materialism, societal flaws AND an introverted look at his own insecurities… in 2004?
 Benchmark-setting genius.

-Built on a Lauryn Hill sample that was allowed by the songstress – but only if she wasn’t signing – Ye instead recruited Syleena Johnson, who was reportedly in the recording studio opposite him when he was producing the track, so used her instead at the last minute .
-“All Falls Down” ironically underpins Kanye’s rise to being one of the greatest artists of all time.
+Built on a Lauryn Hill sample that was allowed by the songstress – but only if she wasn’t singing – Ye instead recruited Syleena Johnson, who was reportedly in the recording studio opposite him when he was producing the track, so used her instead at the last minute.
+“All Falls Down” is one of the best Kanye songs in his repertoire and ironically underpins Kanye’s rise to being one of the greatest artists of all time.

 17. “New Slaves”